Haufe-Lexware/Haufe-Lexware.github.io/_posts/2018-01-24-EC2-Instances-Cleanup-with-Roham.md

   - It is simple to implement by just following the implementation guide

 > The word 'Roham' refers to a well-known hero in Persian legends.
 It also literally means 'undefeatable'.

+# Why did we develop Roham?
+Like many other enterprises we also have the problem of having too many unneeded EC2 Instances which are simply forgotten to be stopped/terminated in different AWS Accounts and simply account for nearly 30% (if not more) of the total cost we pay in the cloud.
+So it is clear that we need a way to automatically find such Instances and terminate/stop them.

+If you simply search for such tools, you will probably come across many, but the problem is they are either too complicated to understand/implement, or they simply do not fit into our environment.
+So we decided to create our own tool to fix the problem.

 # Architecture and Components
 Roham consists of the following Lambda functions which are written in Python: